-However, the program cannot cope with the added traffic during the global health crisis which has forced hundred of millions of children to stay at home said Flores.
+However, the program cannot cope with the added traffic during the global health crisis, which has forced hundreds of millions of children to stay at home said, Flores.

-Flores would need to find about $200,000 to develop a powerful app which would be free for users in a bid to keep the entire planet practising football he added.
+Flores would need to find about $200,000 to develop a powerful app that would be free for users to keep the entire planet practising football he added.

 “With the emergence of the coronavirus, now more than ever, people, kids and their families are looking for ways to engage, to stay entertained and to keep physically healthy,’’ Flores said.

 “We have seen a veritable explosion in the popularity of our online platform.

 “Just this week, a football club in Wales has taken up the platform, and as a result of that, PTA has had an enormous surge in popularity in Wales.